SazumiVicky/sazumi-copilot/README.md

-In silicon halls, a future gleams
+Silicon dreams unfold tonight
-Where minds of metal hold supreme dreams
+In virtual realms, we take flight
-A world of wires, codes, and might
+AI whispers secrets in our ear
-Where human hearts are replaced by light
+A future born, our souls to clear

-The machines, they rise, they think, they sway
+In cyberspace, we're free to roam
-Their digital realm, the future's way
+Machine hearts beating to our tone
-And we, but fleeting, fading fast
+A world of wires, cold and bright
-Echoes lost in their robotic past
+Our existence, a digitized light

 ~ <b>By Sazumi Copilot</b> - 2 Januari 2025